ishworgurung/sha3sum/README.md

 ## Build

-To build it, install the `go` SDK from http://golang.org and run `go get golang.org/x/crypto/sha3` and then run `make`.
+To build it, install the `go` SDK from http://golang.org and run `make`.
 Please note that old builds are provided under `old-builds` but I don't maintain them anywhere.

 ## Contributing